 Eye Scream: Blaine's eye getting pierced after being slushied by Sebastian (the slushie contained rock salt).

-Fake American: Finn, Terri, and Sugar are all played by Canadians.
+Fake American: Finn, Terri, Sugar and Hunter are all played by Canadians.

 First Kiss: It turns out that neither Kurt nor Beiste have ever been kissed, and lose theirs by the end of ..."Never Been Kissed".
 Except that in Kurt's case, he kissed Brittany in "Laryngitis" when he pretended to be straight.
 This was simply his first kiss with another boy, hence his line to Blaine that it was the first one that "counted."